All Episodes

 Wow.

-Bloomberg's sexual harassment victims say they've been intimidated into silence.
+Bloomberg sexual harassment victims say they've been intimidated into silence.

-Not sure what that is all about, but uh then you got Bloomberg Staffers, which is even worse, and the Daily Beast put it out.
+Not sure what that is all about, but then you got Bloomberg staffers, which is even worse.

-Uh that he paid doesn't pay women equally.
+Daily Beast is not conservative, that he doesn't pay women equally.

-They've done their investigative report, that's a problem.
+They've done their investigative report.

-Then you got Team Bloomberg selectively editing a debate clip to make it appear as if he owned his fellow candidates, and he got owned the entire night at like one good line.
+Then you got Team Bloomberg selectively editing a debate clip to make it appear as if he owned his fellow candidates and he got owned the entire night at like one good line.

-And I see this one story racked up three major endorsements after his disastrous debate performance.
+He racked up three major endorsements after his disastrous debate performance.

 You know how I interpret that?